Nothing Really Matters: Critical reception

 However, Enio Chiola from PopMatters felt the song's commercial appeal and production was inferior to other album tracks, and stated that "Skin"—another song from Ray of Light—would have been a better release.
 Jose F. Promis from AllMusic reviewed the single and awarded it two-and-a-half stars out of five.
 He suggested that the original album version was somewhat "tepid", and commented, "This single is a case of where the production supersedes the song, which in and of itself is among Madonna's simplest and least interesting tunes."
 However, he commended the remixes, including the "Eastern Asian", "chillout" and "several club cuts".
 Medium's Richard LaBeau opined that it was a "perfectly fine cut from her best album, but there are several other songs on the album that are better and would have made more interesting singles".
 Billboard's Nolan Feeney noted, "She keeps the platitudes from sounding empty by taking her younger self to task [...]
 Dance music is often a tool for artists and listeners to build their identities; here, Madonna uses pulsing beats to shed her skin".
 Ranking Madonna's singles in honor of her 60th birthday, The Guardian's Jude Rogers placed "Nothing Really Matters" at number 39, calling it a "heavenly ode to motherhood".

-At the 2000 ASCAP Rhythm and Soul Awards, "Nothing Really Matters" was nominated for the Award-Winning Dance Song award; this was Madonna's first nomination in that category, and was her second nomination at the awards since the previous year, when her song "Ray of Light" was nominated, and eventually won the Top Dance Song award.
+At the 2000 ASCAP Rhythm and Soul Awards, "Nothing Really Matters" was nominated for the Top Dance Song award; this was Madonna's first nomination in that category, and was her second nomination at the awards since the previous year, when her song "Ray of Light" was nominated, and eventually won the Top Dance Song award.
 "Nothing Really Matters" eventually won the award, becoming her first win in that category; she won it again in 2002 for "Don't Tell Me".